9 Live Music Streaming Platforms For Concerts & Shows

 8. Kaltura

-Kaltura is the go-to choice for the technically-minded promoter looking for a fully customizable solution.
+Kaltura is the go-to choice for the technically-minded promoter looking for a fully customizable live music streaming software.
 If you’re out to maintain total control over the streaming experience, this might just be the platform for you.

 Don’t underestimate Kaltura though, when we say it’s for the tech-savvy we mean it.
 This open-source software is infamous for requiring considerable technical expertise to set up.
 Still, for those who do, the resulting audience experiences are almost always exquisite.